internetarchive/fatcat/extra/sql_dumps/README.md

 additional load on both the database and underlying disk.
 Could also cause issues with users/permissions.

-## HOWTO: Restor full database backup
+## HOWTO: Restore full database backup

 To restore, CAREFULLY, run: